 Dr. Desai recalls his first meeting with Jen.
 “It was emotional,” he says.
 “She was only 38, which is very young to have so many BCCs.
 She was understandably worried about how she could go back to work and how her kids would see her.”

 Doctors and patient talked things through.
 Despite facing a complex and painful series of surgeries, Jen says, “I felt so much calmer.
 The surgeons were phenomenal.
 They were so knowledgeable and at the same time had the best bedside manner.
 They answered every question of mine and my husband’s and took their time.”

 Physical and Emotional Support

-Jen says, “After Dr. Schmitt removed the actual cancer at Suburban Hospital, Dr. Desai performed two reconstructions at Johns Hopkins Hospital, starting with a forehead flap procedure, which was really an uncomfortable process.”
+Jen says, “After the actual cancer was removed at Suburban Hospital, Dr. Desai performed two reconstructions at Johns Hopkins Hospital, starting with a forehead flap procedure, which was really an uncomfortable process.”

 Dr. Desai says, “The forehead flap is a time-honored method for rebuilding the tissues of the nose when there is a large defect due to cancer surgery or trauma.
 A piece of skin from the forehead is cut away and sewn over the nose.
 When the flap forms its own blood supply, in two or three weeks, it’s cut free from the forehead and gives the plastic surgeon tissue to work with in reforming the nose.”

 Jen says that while the flap of skin from her forehead was healing around her nose, she wanted to hide her appearance from her children.
 For a week she closed herself off in her bedroom, and she and her children passed loving notes under the door.
 Jen’s husband, Greg, was right by her side, changing her bandages and cleaning her wounds every day.
 Jen says that the support from her family, along with her religious faith, were essential in helping her face the long recovery.